CarVac/3dPrintingGuide/README.md

 Drive Mechanisms (belts, leadscrews, ballscrews)

-# Where the Plastic hits the Plate
+# Where the Plastic Hits the Plate

 Filament extrusion overview